-DALLAS — Five previous winners and six first-time winners comprise the Eighth Annual Super 11 Awards, which the FWAA gives out annually to the best performing sports information departments in the Football Bowl Subdivision.
-The awards announced this week are for the 2016 season.
+DALLAS — Four first-time winners and seven previous ones comprise the 10th Annual Super 11 Awards, which the Football Writers Association of America gives out annually to the best performing sports information departments in the Football Bowl Subdivision.
+The awards announced this week are for the 2018 season.

-The FWAA, a non-profit organization founded in 1941, consists of more than 1,300 men and women across North America who cover college football for a living.
+The Football Writers Association of America, a non-profit organization founded in 1941, consists of more than 1,300 men and women across North America who cover college football for a living.
 The membership includes journalists, broadcasters and publicists, as well as key executives in all the areas that involve the game.
-The FWAA works to govern areas that include game-day operations, major awards (Eddie Robinson, Outland and Nagurski), a national poll and its annual All-America teams that date to 1944.
+The FWAA works to govern areas that include game-day operations, major awards, a national poll and its annual All-America teams.

 • Super 11 Awards (including complete selection criteria)